 Dimensions: 109 in X 44 in X 0.08 in

 Dimensions (Metric): 276.86 cm X 111.76 cm X 0.2032 cm

 Credit Line: Collection 9/11 Memorial Museum. © Joe McNally

 Donald T. Gromling, Timothy Hayes, Pilots, NYPD Aviation Unit

-Life-sized Polaroid photograph taken by Joe McNally depicting NYPD Aviation Unit Pilots, Donald T. Gromling and Timothy Hayes.
+Life-sized Polaroid photograph taken by Joe McNally depicting NYPD Aviation Unit Pilots Donald T. Gromling and Timothy Hayes.
 Both men are wearing their uniform jump suits, red life vests, and aviation headsets.

-A unit within the Department’s Special Operations Division, NYPD’s aviation fleet is based out of Brooklyn’s Floyd Bennett Field, which had served as NYC’s first municipal airport.
+A unit within the New York Police Department’s Special Operations Division, NYPD’s aviation fleet is based out of Brooklyn’s Floyd Bennett Field, which once served as NYC’s first municipal airport.
 From Bennet Field, the NYPD deploys helicopters on a variety of surveillance and rescue missions across the City’s five boroughs.
 On September 11th, severe smoke conditions, flames, and obstructed landing areas eliminated the feasibility of extricating civilians by helicopter from the rooftops of the Twin Towers.
-Instead, the pilots were left with the task of reporting the worsening situation to their command task force on the ground and sharing observations about the apparent weakening structural condition of each skyscraper.
+Instead, pilots were left with the task of reporting the worsening situation to their command task force on the ground and sharing observations about the apparent weakening structural condition of each skyscraper.